MDRN Photobooth is an event success | Photofocus

 Albums

 DNP prints are really affordable.
-Catalina suggests that instead of sending a client digital photos an hour or so after the event, why not print an album on the spot?
-“It costs maybe $50 to print the entire event,” she says, I tell my clients, “you can take these photos home with you right now for $1,000.
-There’s a huge opportunity there, people want tangible stuff.”
+Catalina suggests that instead of sending a client digital photos an hour or so after a portrait or boudoir shoot why not print an album on the spot?
+“It costs maybe $50 to print an entire session.” she says, “An album retails for $1,000.
+There’s a huge opportunity here.
+People are more inclined to purchase a tangible product that gives them instant gratification and the markup on prints is significant when you are a portrait or boudoir photographer yet the cost is minimal.”

 Weddings to events